Twin study: Sampling: Twins as representative members of the population

 Results of twin studies cannot be automatically generalized beyond the population they come from.
 It is therefore important to understand the particular sample studied, and the nature of twins themselves.
 Twins are not a random sample of the population, and they differ in their developmental environment.
 In this sense they are not representative.

 For example: Dizygotic (DZ) twin births are affected by many factors.
-Some women frequently produce more than one egg at each menstrual period and, therefore, are more likely to have twins.
-This tendency may run in the family either in the mother's or father's side of the family, and often runs through both.
+Some women frequently produce more than one egg at each menstrual period and are therefore more likely to have twins.
+This tendency may run in the family either on the mother's or father's side, and often runs through both.
 Women over the age of 35 are more likely to produce two eggs.
 Women who have three or more children are also likely to have dizygotic twins.
 Artificial induction of ovulation and in vitro fertilization-embryo replacement can also give rise to fraternal and identical twins.

 Response to representativeness of twins

-Twins differ very little from non-twin siblings.
+However, twins differ very little from non-twin siblings.
 Measured studies on the personality and intelligence of twins suggest that they have scores on these traits very similar to those of non-twins (for instance Deary et al. 2006).